Tuesday, September 01, 2009

 We knew this homework assignment had become a spiritually-sanctioned vision quest.

 For me, the film and shrooms kicked in at once to result in a quick descent into a palpable madness of paranoia and nihilism.
 In the surround-sound theater I could sense every bug, every snap of a twig in the jungles all around me, knowing the buzzing gnats slowly moving around might turn any moment into VC twig snaps, that every possible rustle of leaves might mean death.
 The experience was so vivid, my friend Jason had to leave for awhile during the Mai Lai massacre segment, but I was really into it...
-It was that feeling of "why not just kill 'em all?" that comes from being pushed past your limits, the realization that insanity has a purpose, a grisly kind of freedom (I was 19 and just at the right age for the draft if there was one).
-The mushrooms had freed me to see and feel this, had shown me the ambivalent killer I once was in lives past and maybe future, and even in this life, just a few soap beatings away....
+It was that feeling of "why not just kill 'em all?" that comes from being pushed past your limits, the realization that insanity has a purpose, a grisly kind of freedom.
+I was 19, perfect draft age.
+The mushrooms in conjunction with the movie had shown me the ambivalent killer I once was in lives past and maybe future, and even in this life, just a few soap beatings away....

 But we do have Vietnam, a shorthand signifier of the 'state of mind' where American hypocrisy collapses on itself and leaves you standing there in the bush with a gun in your hand, clinically insane from lack of sleep, and head full of contradictory orders.